nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

     participant API as .NET API (Resource Server)

     User->>React: Click "Login with Google"
     Note over React: 1.
-React generates `code_verifier` (the dynamic secret)<br/>2.
-React hashes it into `code_challenge` (the lock)
+React generates `code_verifier` (a random string)<br/>2.
+React hashes it via SHA-256 into `code_challenge`

-    React->>Google: Redirect to Google WITH the `code_challenge`
+    React->>Google: Redirect to Google WITH the `code_challenge` (the hash)

     Note over User,Google: User authenticates and grants permission Google-->>React: Redirect back to React with temporary `code=abc123`

-    Note over React,Google: React exchanges code WITHOUT a static secret React->>Google: POST `code=abc123` + the original `code_verifier`
+    Note over React,Google: React exchanges code WITHOUT a static Client Secret React->>Google: POST `code=abc123` + the original `code_verifier` (unhashed string)

-    Google->>Google: Hashes the verifier.
-Does it match the lock?
+    Google->>Google: Hashes the verifier via SHA-256.
+Does it match the challenge?
 Yes!
     Google-->>React: Returns ID Token & Access Token directly to React

-    Note over React,API: React now has the tokens and calls the API React->>API: API Call: GET /photos (Header -> Bearer: ID Token) API->>API: Validate Google ID Token signature
+    Note over React,API: React now has the tokens and calls the API React->>API: API Call: GET /photos (Header -> Bearer: ID Token)

+    Note over API: API must now verify the token is real!
+    API->>API: Fetch Google Public Key & Verify Digital Signature API->>API: Check internal DB roles (Can John view photos?)
     API-->>React: 200 OK (Returns Photos)

 ```

-**How the Magic Check Works:** When React sends the user to Google, it says: *"Memorize this hashed lock (`code_challenge`)."* When React later asks for the tokens, it provides the unhashed key (`code_verifier`).
-Google hashes the key on the spot.
-If it matches the lock, Google knows with 100% certainty that the exact same React app that started the login process is the one asking for the tokens.
+**How the Cryptographic Check Works:** When React sends the user to Google, it provides the `code_challenge` (the SHA-256 hashed string).
+When React later asks for the tokens, it provides the original, raw `code_verifier`.
+Google takes that raw `code_verifier` and runs it through the exact same SHA-256 algorithm on the spot.
+If the resulting hash perfectly matches the `code_challenge` provided in step one, Google knows with 100% certainty that the exact same React app that started the login process is the one asking for the tokens.

 ---